-We caught up with Jessica O’Logbon, who has just completed her PhD on the relationship between parental mental health and child psychiatric disorder in the Survey of Mental Health in Children and Young People in England 2017.
+We caught up with Jessica O’Logbon, who has just completed her MPhil on the relationship between parental mental health and child psychiatric disorder in the Survey of Mental Health in Children and Young People in England 2017.

 Research group: MHCYP/RESHAPE

 • Can you give us a short background into what your MPhil was about?

 Mental health disorders are one of the top ten leading causes of disease burden worldwide, with no evidence of a reduction in this burden since 1990.
 Global prevalence estimates for mental health disorders have rapidly increased since the coronavirus (COVID-19) pandemic, presenting one of the biggest health challenges of the 21st century.
 Of adult psychiatric cases, half start to show symptoms by the age of 14 and approximately three-quarters meet diagnostic criteria before the age of 18 so, it is no surprise that mental health disorders are currently the primary cause of health-related disability in children and adolescents.

 Several common risk factors have been identified for child and adolescent mental health disorders such as female gender, genetic predisposition, low family socioeconomic status and adverse childhood experiences (ACEs).
 The latter are highly stressful events occurring in childhood or adolescence (0–18 years) that can negatively impact mental and physical health and parental mental illness is an ACE.
 Approximately 17–28% of families worldwide include a parent with mental health symptoms and their children are at elevated risk of psychopathology.
 However, there has been limited work on the impact of child psychiatric disorder on parental mental health.
 Children with mental health disorders are known to be both an antecedent and a consequence of parental stress and strain on the parent-child relationship.